-Every one of our New York man boob patients can expect swelling after surgery, as can every guy around the world who goes under the knife for gynecomastia treatment.
+Every one of our man boob patients can expect swelling after surgery, as can every guy around the world who goes under the knife for gynecomastia treatment.
 Occasionally, no matter how experienced the plastic surgeon, fluid builds in a specific location in addition to out among breast tissues.
 Localized fluid accumulation is either a seroma or hematoma.
 Understandably, a mound of squishy fluid or a lump that may be painful can be alarming for a guy.

 Here are our thoughts.

 Traumatized tissues weep.
 Anyone who has suffered a “raspberry” — a scrape that removes the top layers of skin without going deep enough to draw very much blood — will probably have experienced a wound that yields a bit of clear fluid called serum.
 After a surgical procedure, this also happens internally and swelling is the result.
 A seroma is a pocket of this fluid.

 Seromas are eventually reabsorbed by the body (just as more widespread swelling will be).
 In many cases we advise watchful waiting, with an over-the-counter pain reliever if there’s any discomfort.
 If the mound or lump is large and bothers a patient, serum can easily be aspirated with a fine needle in a post-op appointment.